 as long as the condition remains true.
 It works like

-a check before every step: if the condition is true
+a check before every step: if the condition is true, we

 This type of loop is useful when you donβt know in advance how many times something should repeat β for example, waiting until the player reaches a target, or until an exit button is pressed.